packagelabs/fresh-js/packages/nft/README.md

 ### Use a separate payer or proposer

 You can optionally specify separate payer or proposer authorizers.
 This is useful if you would like to create multiple collections, each with a separate owner, but pay for all fees from a central account.

-There are three authorizer roles:
+An NFT collection has three authorizer roles:

 |Role|Actions|
 |----|-------|